Lars Veldwijk: Jeonbuk Hyundai Motors

 On 15 January 2020, having previously been in negotiations with an unnamed club in South Africa,as well as Eredivisie sides also showing interest in him.
 Veldwijk signed for South Korea's reigning K League 1 champions Jeonbuk Hyundai Motors.
 He made his official debut for the club in March, during a 2–2 AFC Champions League draw against Sydney FC, but had to wait until May to feature in the league for the first time after football was suspended in South Korea due to the COVID-19 pandemic.
 After recovering from a minor knee injury, he marked his K League 1 league debut with a 93rd-minute winner against Busan IPark, before making his first start two weeks later.

 Suwon FC

 On 17 July 2020, Veldwijk dropped down a division to join K League 2 side Suwon FC on a permanent deal.
 He signed with Suwon FC for a contract that runs out until 31 December 2022.

-During the 2021 K League 1 he managed to score 18 goals in 32 appearances and having 6 assists.